 Two swim suits

 If you’re carrying on your backpack from the US, make sure to only bring a 3oz tube (we made that mistake once!).
 Sunscreen is one of those tropical travel essentials, but it’s generally expensive in the countries where you need it most and often the SPF is lower than our ghostly pale family needs.
-We’re big fans of Thinkbaby sunscreen (and also Thinksport) and we’ve also heard great things about Blue Lizard; both can be purchased in 3oz carry-on approved sizes.
+Sunscreen is one of the most important things to bring to an island vacation!
+We’re big fans of Thinksport sunscreen which is reef-safe; it can be purchased in 3oz carry-on approved size.
+Whatever you do, don’t leave this off your island packing list.

 Are you sensing a theme?
 When you’re making your tropical island packing list, sun protection in all its forms should be at the top of your list.
 You can get all sorts of cute sun protecting shirts these days, like this long sleeve swim shirt from Prana that I drooled over (but didn’t buy).
+There are also fantastic options at Athleta and Lands End.
 If you’re traveling with kids, a UV shirt will save you 20 minutes of squirmy sunscreen application every 90 minutes.

 Obviously a hat is critical for comfort and health!
-I personally wouldn’t bring a big insta-worthy hat due to the humidity, possibility for water damage, and the huge amount of space it takes up.
+It should be at the top of every tropical packing list.
+I personally wouldn’t bring a big expensive insta-worthy hat due to the humidity, possibility for water damage, and the huge amount of space it takes up.
 I got tons of use out of my cute-but-practical trucker hat, chosen to coordinate (reasonably well) with my travel capsule wardrobe for our year abroad.
+Another great option is a packable straw hat, which I wish I’d brought with me.

-A coverup would be perfect for lunch or the afternoon coffee break, since you’ll still be in your swim suit until just before dinner.
+A coverup like this one would be perfect for lunch or the afternoon coffee break, since you’ll still be in your swim suit until just before dinner.
 In truth, I just used a towel since we were already overloaded for the year!
+If I had the space, a simple coverup would top my list of what to wear on an island vacation.

-You really don’t need much!
-For dinner, sundresses for a Caribbean vacation are perfect for women – I love them so much that I own two!
+You really don’t need much clothing on your list of what to bring on an island vacation!
+For dinner, sundresses for a Caribbean vacation are perfect for women – I love this one so much that I own two!
 Men can get away with shorts like these and a polo or button down shirt.
-During the day, you’ll basically be wearing a swim suit all the time, so maybe add in one extra pair of shorts and a t-shirt or tank top for breakfast.
+During the day, you’ll basically be wearing a swim suit all the time, so maybe add in one extra pair of shorts (these are perfect) and a t-shirt or tank top for breakfast.
 Alternatively, you could bring one dress per day and be done with it!

 Packable rain jacket or poncho